anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-flask-forms.md

     ```

     Try out your app now and verify that you are able to get the information using either request method.
 Awesome!

+To test your POST request, it's a bit more complicated, [but explained here](https://flask.palletsprojects.com/en/stable/testing/#form-data) (not required for the lab, just in case you want to know).

 ## Dynamically Generated Dropdowns
 You might have realized that it will be really annoying if you have to manually make radio buttons for every possible choice that the user might want to look up in your dataset.